Fragmented Disc Surgery

 - And more

 Should these non-surgical treatments prove ineffective, or if the condition grows gradually worse, fragmented disc surgerymay be considered.
 The team of spine surgeons at Laser Spine Institute offers a compelling alternative, minimally invasive spine surgery, which offers many benefits over traditional open neck or open back surgery.

 The difference is in the precision.
 Where open back surgery requires a large initial cut, muscle dissection and tissue trauma, at Laser Spine Institute, we utilize state-of-the-art technology to carefully remove just the fragments of the disc that are pressing on nerves or are clogging nerve passageways.
 We are able to accomplish this through a very small incision in the neck or back.
 The result is a procedure that is less painful, less risky and requires less rehabilitation.

 To learn more about minimally invasive spine procedures for the treatment of fragmented discs, contact Laser Spine Institute today.
-When you contact us, our experts can review your MRI or CT scan, absolutely free of charge.
+We would be glad to provide your MRI review and answer any questions that you have.